Privacy Policy

 3. Data we do NOT collect

 Schoolgle is designed for school leaders and staff.
-We do not collect or process the following data categories:
+We minimise personal data and do not collect or process the following categories unless a school-controlled workflow specifically requires them:

 - Financial data — we do not store bank details or payroll information (Stripe handles payment card data directly)